Inequalities and Social Justice

 Doug Schrock (North Carolina State, 2001) focuses on social psychology, inequality, and social movements.
 One strand of research has centered on transsexual women’s status passage and another on masculinity in a batterer intervention program.
 Both projects investigate how identity, emotion, and interactional processes are linked to the reproduction and undermining of gender categories and inequalities.
 He is currently collecting data on farmworker-solidarity activists (see www.ciw-online.org).

-Daniel Tope (Ohio State, 2007) analyzes research questions related to the causes, consequences, and historically and spatially variable nature of political power.
+Daniel Tope (Ohio State, 2007) examines questions related to the causes, consequences, and historically and spatially variable nature of political power.
 Prominent lines of research in this area include partisan ideological divisions and the persistence of racial/ethnic political cleavages as well as their policy implications.
-Second, he examines working life.
-Major lines of research in this area include workplace changes, employee solidarity, and dignity in the workplace.
+Second, he is interested in working life.
+Major lines of research in this area include workplace changes, organized labor, worker solidarity, and dignity in the workplace.